Prevent email spoofing

 What is a DomainKeys Identified Mail

-DKIM (DomainKeys Identified Mail) is a method of e-mail authentication.
-DKIM is used to sign e-mails that are sent.
+DKIM (DomainKeys Identified Mail) is a method of email authentication.
+E-mails sent are signed by DKIM.
 A key pair consisting of a public and private key is used for this purpose.
 The public key is stored as a DNS entry on the DNS server of the sending domain.
 Receiving mail servers can then use this public key to check whether the signature was made with the corresponding private key.
 A sender of an e-mail can thus prove that his e-mail is actually a legitimate e-mail from the corresponding domain.

-When an e-mail is sent, DKIM adds a so-called DKIM signature to the header of the e-mail.
-Here, "headers" of the sent e-mail are signed using the private key.
-At least the "from" header must be used as the signature; other headers can be added optionally.
+When an email is sent, DKIM adds a so-called DKIM signature to the email header.
+In this case, the "headers" of the sent e-mail are signed using the private key.
+At least the "from" header must be used as a signature, additional headers can be optionally added.

-When the e-mail is received, the receiving server requests the public key.
-Only if the sender is in possession of the private key can the signature be validated.
+When the email is received, the receiving server asks for the public key.
+The signature can only be validated if the sender is in possession of the private key.
 The recipient can then check whether the signature matches the checksum.
-If the match is present, it is proven that the sender is in possession of the private key of the DKIM key pair and is therefore very likely a legitimate sender.
+If there is a match, then it is proven that the sender has the private key of the DKIM key pair and is therefore very likely a legitimate sender.

 Example DKIM signature: